Ariz. Sheriff Dannels to Newsmax: WH Border Stance 'Insult' to Agencies

 Dannels pointed out that Border Patrol and other agencies are "doing everything they can with limited resources" to secure the border.

-Dannels, a member of the U.S. Department of Homeland Security's Advisory Council and the border security chairman for the National Sheriff's Association was responding to statements made by press secretary Karine Jean-Pierre last week.
+Dannels, a member of the U.S. Department of Homeland Security Advisory Council and the border security chairman for the National Sheriffs' Association was responding to statements made by White House press secretary Karine Jean-Pierre last week.

 "Anyone who suggests otherwise is simply doing the work of these smugglers who, again, are spreading misinformation, which is very dangerous," Jean-Pierre added.